Marah gilensis: Description

 Marah gilensis is a perennial vine growing from a large, branched tuber.
 This produces fleshy climbing shoots in spring, which grow to a height of 6 ft or more, and scramble over trees and shrubs, clinging to them with coiled tendrils.
 The leaves are rather variable, glossy green and palmately-lobed, with three to seven lobes which are oblong-lanceolate or triangular, smooth above and hairy below.
 The flowers are white, yellow or greenish-white and have four or five corolla-lobes, separate male and female flowers being borne on the same plant.
 The flowers are 6 to 10 mm in diameter.
 The fruit is 2 to 3 cm in diameter, fleshy and bright green, with strong, smooth spines.

 Distribution and habitat

-Marah gilensis is an uncommon plant with a restricted rage in the Southwestern Region of the United States.
+Marah gilensis is an uncommon plant with a restricted range in the Southwestern Region of the United States.
 It is present in Arizona where it is found in the northwestern, central and southern parts of the state at altitudes of up to 5000 ft.
 It is also listed in New Mexico.
 It typically grows near streams in wooded thickets, or in sandy washes.